brendomonteiro/brendomonteiro/README.md

 # Welcome!

-Technology student, seeking knowledge in programming languages with a focus on Ruby on Rails.
+Technology student, seeking knowledge in programming languages with a focus on KOTLIN.

 ## About me